If you are not doing Keyword Research, there is no use of any SEO Strategy.

 - Find exact user’s queries.

 - Repeat for all target keywords.

-To achieve the desired, let’s walk with the necessary steps I personally use.
-But before that, keep your focus on single topic.
+To achieve the desired, let’s walk through the necessary steps I personally use.
+But before that, keep your focus on a single topic.
 Something we call macro niche SEO.

 The very first step is to make a list of keywords along with value parameters (Search volume, CPC, Difficulty/Competition, potential and commercial intent etc.)

 Let’s say you are thinking to work on niche “SEO”.

 Use it as your seed keyword, place that in different tools and make a huge list may be.

 Do I still need to tell you how to do that!
 I am sure you can do it.

 Don’t forget to use multiple tools (to get search suggestions) as you’ll get different keyword ideas from different tools.

 I am assuming that you have made your list containing a lot of long tail keywords by intelligently utilizing research tools.